BATS! – What’s the “Bat Window” and How Can It Affect Your Project?

 When Is a Bat Survey Required?

-Survey Timing and Requirements
+Timing and Requirements for Tree Surveying

-Validity of Survey Findings
+Validity of a Tree Survey’s Findings

-Your Partner in Navigating Environmental Regulations
+Your Ecological Services Partner for Navigating Environmental Regulations

 As you can see, failure to properly plan for the bat window can significantly delay the start or progression of your project costing both time and money.